monsoons-blog/blog/theotherkhanblog/content/poetry/lucky.md

 Strange, so empty \
 Walking through it quietly \
 You see it clearer \
-Grandness- a wobble \
+Grandness – a wobble \
 Barely standing \
-Walls- just boards \
+Walls – just boards \
 Encasing the stone \
 Paint peeling off \
 To reveal some more \